Commercial Cleaning Leads

 Create specific value propositions to very specific leads.
-Every lead may find different messages important, the 100 employee software company may have different needs then a restaurant.
-A 5 employee dentist office may be motivated differently then a 100 employee medical group.
+Every business owner or manager may find different messages important, the 100 employee software company may have different needs then a restaurant.
+5 employee dentist office may be motivated differently then a 100 employee medical group.

 - Employee size